rahulshenoys1/demo-repo/README.md

 use of diff and branch name to check the difference between them.

 we can use git merge to merge the file locally. then push it to the github.

+just have write git pull after merging in the github

+to delete the branch locally git branch -d __ (branch name)

+THERE ARE FEW THINGS TO ADD I WILL ADD AFTERWARDS DIRECTLY IN THE GITHUB